Journaling for Self-Expression - The Art of Organizing Your Mind Through Writing

 A diary records what happened today.
 Journaling freely writes out what you're feeling and thinking right now, without concern for grammar or structure.
 This unedited outpouring is the essence of journaling.

 Psychologist James Pennebaker's research demonstrated that expressive writing improves immune function, reduces stress, and enhances mental health.
+This effect has been confirmed with as little as 15 minutes of writing per day, and no special talent or training is required.

 Three Benefits of Journaling